SCSS User Support (support.scss.tcd.ie)

 If you are purchasing a laptop, rather than spending a lot on one with a very large, high resolution display, consider purchasing an external display (“monitor”) plus a separate keyboard and mouse.
 You will be spending a lot of time working on your computer and an external display, keyboard and mouse for your laptop will be less tiring for your eyes and allow you to adopt a better posture.
 (See TCD Disability Service guidelines on Healthy Computer Use.)

 In theory you can use a computer with Windows 10, macOS (Apple) or Linux.
-Windows is the operating system that will be most widely supported by software used in SCSS but many students and staff use macOS and Linux.
+Windows is the operating system that will be most widely supported by software used in SCSS but very many students and staff use macOS and Linux.
 The choice will depend on your personal preference (and budget).